googlecloudrobotics/core/src/go/cmd/token-vendor/README.md

 ## Public Key Backends

 The token vendor supports multiple backends for storage of public keys for registered devices.

-### Cloud IoT Backend

-GCP Cloud IoT is deprecated and will be turned off in April 2023.
-The Cloud IoT token vendor backend stores a key as credential.
-To block a device or remove the device completely the GCP UI can be used.

 ### Kubernetes Configmaps